rafamrslima/100days-codeup/log.md

 Today I made some progress in the titactoe game in golang, I created the function to make selection on the board and the one to print the board in the CLI.

 ### Day 68/100
-Today I did some rustlings exercises relted to the type Option in Rust.
+Today I did some rustlings exercises related to the type Option in Rust.